cfchou/go-gentle/README.md

 This package provides resilient implementations of two interfaces: Stream and Handler.

+Stream and Handler are our fundamental abstractions to achieve back-pressure.
 Stream has one method Get() that emits Message.
 Handler has one method Handle() that transforms a given Message.
 The helper NewMappedStream() creates a MappedStream whose Get() emits a Message transformed by a Handler from a given Stream.

-Moreover, resiliency patterns enable fault-tolerance as external services are not always 100% reliable.
-Patterns in question here are rate limiting, retry, circuit-breaker and bulkhead.
+Besides back-pressure, resiliency patterns are indispensable in distributed systems as external services are not reliable at all time.
+Patterns in question include rate limiting, retry, circuit-breaker and bulkhead.

 Each implementations of Stream and Handler features one resiliency pattern.
 They are free to mix with each other to form a more sophisticated combined resiliency.
+For example:
 ```
 func compose(name string, stream Stream, handler Handler) Stream {
 	upstream := NewRetryStream(name,